 Proteus mirabilis can infect the urinary system and causes problems such as kidney stones and urinary tract infections.
 It's known for its swarming ability, or the ability to move over a surface in a large group.

 Pseudomonas aeruginosa is resistant to multiple drugs and can cause potentially serious infections, including pneumonia.
 It survives well on moist surfaces such as medical catheters.
 It can be a special problem for people with cystic fibrosis.
 In this disorder, mucus becomes thick and sticky.
 As a result, the substance blocks passageways.
 The lungs and some other organs may be damaged by this situation.

 Escherichia coli exists in many strains.
 The members of a bacterial strain have slightly different genetic compositions from other strains in the species.
 The differences may be significant as far as human health is concerned.
 Some strains of E. coli are harmless or even beneficial for humans.
 Others are harmful.
 Some cause gastrointestinal problems.
-Others cause urinary tract infections.
+Other strains cause urinary tract infections.

 The Cranberry Extract Experiment